KxSystems/docs/docs/ml/nlp/userguide/utils.md

 Syntax: `.nlp.loadTextFromDir x`

-Where `x` the directory’s filepath as a string, returns a table of filenames, paths and texts.
+Where `x` is the directory’s filepath as a string, returns a table of filenames, paths and texts.

 ```q
 q).nlp.loadTextFromDir["./datasets/maildir/skilling-j"]